The 12 Best Flashlights in 2024

 Light Output Type

-If you want to get down and dirty with flashlights, you should always know a little about the types of light output.
-Flashlights typically use LEDs (light-emitting diodes) and will be either CREE or Nichia, which are tried-and-true options.
+If you really want to get down and dirty with flashlights, you should always know a little about the types of light output.
+Flashlights typically use LEDs (light-emitting diode) and will be either CREE or Nichia, both of which are tried-and-true options.

 Beam Distance

-While a flashlight's brightness is important, you shouldn’t overlook beam distance.
+While a flashlight’s brightness is an important feature, you shouldn’t overlook beam distance.
 This is how far your flashlight beam can reach, just like it sounds.
 If you’re only looking for whatever fell under your couch, this probably won’t matter to you, but the next time you’re looking for something outside, you’ll thank yourself for getting a flashlight with a decent throw.

 Water-resistant